scriptbuzz/aws-dms-postgres-onprem-to-rds-v1/README.md

 * From the left panel, select Replication instances
 * Click on Create application instance
 * Fill out the wizard forms
-* Assign a name to the replication instance
+* Assign a name to the replication instance.
 * Instance class: dms.t2.medium
 * Engine version: 3.3.4
 * Storage Allocation: 50 GB (default)